“Can I sell my FBA business?” As The FBA Broker, this is often the first question I hear from clients, but unfortunately, the answer is: It depends.

 No matter where the seller is, we first get them to ask Amazon for approval and then let them know they’ve sold their business.
 Next, the new owner needs to take over the account.

 There are two ways to transfer an account.
 One is to actually transfer the account, and Amazon will give the buyer the steps to do that at that time.
 The other way is to transfer the brand to another Seller Central account.
 The acquirer may have a larger Seller Central account that they want to roll the brand into, anyway.
 Also, Amazon may require it.

 How do I get paid?

-We advise our clients to use an escrow service (often the broker can assist with this also) escrow.com is a popular choice as a third party supplier.
+To ensure you get paid, we advise our clients to use an escrow service.
+As the broker, I often can assist with this.
+Escrow.com is a popular choice as a third-party supplier.

-This way the cash is held by a third party and only once both sides are happy the transaction is complete do the funds get released by wire transfer to your bank account.
+When you use an escrow service, the cash is held safely by a third party.
+Only once both sides are happy, and the transaction is complete, do the funds get released by wire transfer to your bank account.

 I’m definitely ready to sell.
 How do I get started?

 Fill out our Free Business Evaluation.
 We use this information to compare your business to others that have recently sold.
 If we find that your business isn’t in the range we work with, we will give you tips to help you get your business into that range.

 The main thing to focus on is increasing the value of your business ahead of selling.

 Are you ready to evaluate your business?
 Get started now!